 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-In addition, the University expects full-time students (those undertaking 12 units per semester) to devote a total of 48 hours per week to their studies.
+Preparation time: In addition to attending formal classes it is anticipated that students will do substantial independent work to prepare for class, and to complete course assignments.
+The University expects full-time students (those undertaking 12 units per semester) to devote a total of 48 hours per week to their studies.

 Learning Activities Summary